 Absence from College

 If you are absent from the College through illness or other reasons, you must let the Department know.
-This should be done by completing the self-certification form using the link below, giving the dates of absence and the reason(s) for the absence.
+This should be done by completing the departmental online form using the link below, giving the dates of absence and the reason(s) for the absence.
 If the period of absence exceeds five working days, then you also need to inform the Senior Tutor firstname.lastname@example.org and provide evidence of the reasons for the absence, for example, a doctor’s note.

 You may see all your (electronically) submitted form this year at https://imperiallondon.sharepoint.com/sites/fons/physics/Teaching/UG-welfare/Lists/MinorMitigating/allitems.aspx